In order to answer this question we need to be clear what a charity is:-

 - Trustees are not allowed to receive financial benefits from the charity which they manage unless this is specifically authorised by the governing document of the charity or by the Charity Commission

-When must you register a charitable organisation with the Charity Commission?
+When must you register a charity with the Charity Commission or OSCR?

-If your organization has a charitable purpose and an annual income of £5,000 or more then you must apply to register as a charity with the Charity Commission.
-We give you all the help you need in setting up a charity.
+If your organization has a charitable purpose, is based in England or Wales, has an annual income of £5,000 or more, and, is either a trust, company or unincorporated organisation then you must apply to register as a charity with the Charity Commission.

-If your organization’s income is below this threshold, the Charity Commission will not usually register you.
-However, under changes brought in by the Charities Act 2006, small charities will eventually have the right to register as a charity voluntarily.
+If your organization’s income is below the £5000 threshold, the Charity Commission will not register you unless we set up a charitable incorporated organisation.
+Under changes brought in by the Charities Act 2006, small charities (set up as companies, trusts or unincorporated) will eventually have the right to register as a charity voluntarily.
 This right has not yet come into force.
-The Charity Commission recognizes that some charities may have a particular need to be registered charities, so in the meantime, they will consider requests from these charities on a case by case basis.
+The Charity Commission recognizes that some small charities may have a particular need to be registered charities, so in the meantime, they will consider requests from these charities on a case by case basis.